jupi421/Notes/LectureNotes/ACP-Rigid-Semirigid-Bodies.md

 $$
 where $L_r$ is the relative angular momentum of the molecule and $\tau_r$ is the relative torque exerted by the external forces wrt the COM of the molecule.
 The total kinetic energies can also be decomposed into contributions of COM translation and contributions of the rotations.
 Here the rotational contributions are in terms of the relative movement of the atoms to the COM.
+Each molecule is described by 3 degrees of freedom for the positions, 3 for the rotations and 3 for the momenta.

 ### How can we express the angular velocities?
 We can write the decomposed velocities of an atom with the angular velocity operator, for which we can show that is has a one-to-one correspondence to the angular velocity (pseudo) vector.
 Then we can just use that vector to write the total and *translational velocities $\dot{x}(t)$?*.
 Using this we can also express the rotational kinetic energy in terms of the angular velocity vector and the inertia tensor which can be further simplified to